bikexberlin/bikexberlin.github.io/content/tours/nation25.en.md

 +++

 # Hard facts

+⚠️ Route changes on the Gesundbrunnen-NoG tours due to storm damage in the Spandau Forest (closed).
+Details at the bottom⚠️

 Here is the short version for those in a hurry:
 - Together by bike to Nation ofGondwana
 - 4 joint, guided tours on Friday 18.7: